-- seasonings – we use lemon juice, zest and also vanilla extract.
+- seasonings – we use lemon juice, zest, and also vanilla extract.

 How do you make mousse firmer?

 To make it firmer you have to use a binder like agar agar or gelatin.
-Therefore, for moderately stiff mousse, that is more on the creamier side like a cheesecake, you have to use 1 teaspoon of gelatin to 3 tablespoons of water.
+Therefore, for a moderately stiff mousse, which is more on the creamier side like a cheesecake, you have to use 1 teaspoon of gelatin to 3 tablespoons of water.
 For a firmer texture, the one that I actually prefer, use 2 teaspoons of gelatin to 5 tablespoons of liquid.

 Can you substitute agar agar for gelatin?

-Yes, but its not a 1:1 substitution.
-With that said, the recommendation is to use 1/2 the amount of agar as a recipe with gelatin would call for, or about 1 teaspoon agar per 3 cups of liquid.
+Yes, but it’s not a 1:1 substitution.
+With that said, the recommendation is to use 1/2 the amount of agar as a recipe with gelatin would call for or about 1 teaspoon agar per 3 cups of liquid.

 Why is my mousse grainy?

-The main culprit in this case is usually over mixing the heavy cream or the cream cheese.
+The main culprit, in this case, is usually over mixing the heavy cream or the cream cheese.